MrMimic/MEDOC/README.md

 __Program stop running because of 'Segmentation fault (core dumped)'__

-Indexing a file with 30K article take some time and RAM.
+Indexing a file with 30K article take some time and RAM (if you know other parser than LXML, more RAM-frieldy, do a PR).
 Try to open the function _/lib_medline/python_functions/E_parse_xml.py_ and go to the line:

 	soup = BeautifulSoup(file_content, 'lxml')